MattHodge/matthodge.github.io/_posts/2018-10-21-building-a-golden-image-pipeline.md

 Let's dive in!

-> :loudspeaker: Want to know when the new posts in the series are out?
-[Follow me on Twitter: @MattHodge](https://twitter.com/matthodge) :loudspeaker:
+> 📢 Want to know when the new posts in the series are out?
+[Follow me on Twitter: @MattHodge](https://twitter.com/matthodge) 📢

 * TOC
 {:toc}